smcnab1/home-assistant-config/README.md

 <a name="note-automations"></a>

 ### Noteworthy Automations
 This is a list of automations of note within my setup.
-Full list of automations can be found below.
+Full list of automations can be found <a href="#automations">below</a>.
 <br />

 <b><i>Currently a WIP</i></b>